merciagreeff/merciagreeff.github.io/_posts/2022-12-06-finite-element-method.md

 ---
-title: "Finite Element Method"
+title: "Finite element method"
 layout: post
-categories: FEM
+categories: finite-element-method
 ---

 For a while now, I have thought of trying to implement a finite element analysis program.
 Or find an appropriate implementation to look at.